kubedb/docs/docs/guides/mongodb/scaling/vertical-scaling/replicaset.md

 - `spec.databaseRef.name` specifies that we are performing vertical scaling operation on `mops-vscale-replicaset` database.
 - `spec.type` specifies that we are performing `VerticalScaling` on our database.
 - `spec.VerticalScaling.replicaSet` specifies the desired resources after scaling.
+- `spec.VerticalScaling.arbiter` could also be specified in similar fashion to get the desired resources for arbiter pod.
+- Have a look [here](/docs/guides/mongodb/concepts/opsrequest.md#specreadinesscriteria) on the respective sections to understand the `readinessCriteria`, `timeout` & `apply` fields.

 Let's create the `MongoDBOpsRequest` CR we have shown above,